genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/excel-to-genesis/excel-to-genesis.md

 ```kotlin
    CURRENT_FUNDING_POSN                                                 // P unable to parse: IFERROR(VLOOKUP(A2,GLFHoldingsRange,3,FALSE),0); see log for details
  ```
-You will have to deal with this, perhaps by creating a consolidator.
+You will have to deal with this, perhaps by creating a Consolidator.
 ### Primary key
 The first column in each worksheet is always used as the primary key for the table.
 The process is able to handle concatenations in Excel.
 For example, in the Cash Mvmnt Orders sheet, column A contains a combination of columns B and C: